scionproto/scion/doc/protocols/authenticator-option.rst

 :math:`aw := [T-a/2, T+a/2)`

-[i] The minimum DRKey epoch length is defined as the upper bound for the acceptance windows.
+[i] The acceptance window is equal or smaller than the minumum DRKey epoch length.

-The receiver entity derives the absolute timestamp and the associated DRKey by:
+The receiver entity derives the absolute timestamp and selects the associated DRKey by:

 1. Given a time instant *T*, considering: